Crime & Police

 Rocky Joe Ellis, 47

 Around 4 a.m. on Aug.
-19, police were alerted about a man who was trespassing in a restaurant on 20th and Northern avenues and cutting himself in front of employees and customers.
+19, police were alerted about a man who was trespassing in an IHOP at 20th and Northern avenues and cutting himself in front of employees and customers.
 When they arrived, they saw Ellis was wielding a hatchet.
-A press advisory said that officers asked Ellis to drop it, but he didn’t and instead started walking toward them.
-One cop fired a less-lethal weapon, which the department said had “limited effect,” before another officer shot Ellis with a gun.
-It’s unclear how many shots the officer fired.
+Officers asked Ellis to drop it, but he didn’t and instead started walking toward them.
+One cop fired two less-lethal stun batons, which the department said had “limited effect,” before another officer shot Ellis with a rifle.
+Body-cam footage released by police showed officers waited six minutes to give Ellis medical aid after he was shot, leaving him motionless on the ground.
 Ellis was pronounced dead at a hospital.
-The Arizona Department of Public Safety is investigating the shooting, and a fuller briefing on the incident is expected by Sept.
-2.
+The Arizona Department of Public Safety is investigating the shooting.